FrancesZhou/XMTC/XMTC.md

 <!-- /MarkdownTOC -->
 # Extreme Multi-label Text Classification

-## Preliminary overview
+## Datasets

 For two datasets: AmazonCat-13K and Wiki10-30K

-1. AmazonCat-13K
+1. AmazonCat-13K [incomplete]
 The descriptions are not complete.
 But the title information is alright.
-Try to build the attention-based neural network model on title sequences for multi-label classification.
+Try to build the attention-based neural network model on title sequences for multi-label classification. (it's not good to use only titles)
+Extract corresponding asin data from metadata.json file, then we get much train/test data with more than half data points.

-2. Wiki10-30K
+2. Wiki10-31K
 The raw wikipedia text is alright except that you need to match the raw texts to the processed ones.
 It requires analyzing the raw html file.
 This needs lots of efforts.

-Please try first on title sequences.
+3. AmazonCat-14K [not suitable]
+The examples are not given corresponding asins, and some of titles in train/test data are marked as NA.
+They are not suitable for our experiments...

 ## Preliminary attention-based model for XMTC